-In addition to your performance study, you'll also take a package of Research and Practical Skills customised according to your interests or needs.
+In addition to your performance study, you'll explore approaches towards and techniques for teaching Music, and develop the skills to analyse performances of both ancient and modern repertoires, enabling you to question assumptions about performances made by performers today.
 Performance accounts for 120 of the 180 credits in the flexible modular scheme: 30 credits for the coursework in each of the two semesters and 60 for the final recital.

 Please note that we also offer MRes Music options in Composition, Musicology, and Popular Music Studies.

 Across the department, our research activity has a strong interdisciplinary nature and is concentrated in three cross-cutting areas:-

 - Critical and Contextual Approaches

 - Creative Practice

 We're at the forefront of research and postgraduate teaching.
 Our Institute of Popular Music (IPM) was the first academic centre created specifically to study popular music – and where better than in the home of the Beatles?
 It also boasts an enviable archive of donated recorded material.

 Staff and students contribute fully to our research areas, which are informed by the broadly defined fields of: